dipta30/VSD-PD-workshop/README.md

-# Day 1: Understanding of RISCV based picoSOC
+# Day 1: Understanding RISCV ISA, Qflow and QFN package
 •	Understanding the computer system (where instruction set architecture comes in play)

 •	The instruction-set architecture (ISA) depends on the type of CPU core.
 RISCV CPU core will need RISCV based IS format.